AD Blocker Detected

 If you are interested in learning more about this fascinating practice, consider the following resources:

-• A yoga philosophy course: Many courses offered online or in person can provide more insight into this fascinating mantra and its applications.
+• A yoga philosophy course: Many online or in-person courses can provide more insight into this fascinating mantra and its applications.

-• A yoga class: Yoga instructors who concern themselves with the philosophic origins of the practice will likely apply Yoga Chitta Vritti Nirodha to their classes.
+• A yoga class: Yoga instructors concerned with the practice’s philosophical origins will likely apply Yoga Chitta Vritti Nirodha to their classes.
 Ask your yoga instructor how they integrate this concept.

-Regardless of which option you choose to pursue, you are sure to learn a great deal about this fascinating philosophy.
+Regardless of which option you choose, you will surely learn a great deal about this fascinating philosophy.

 Conclusion